-- Measured efficiency during monitoring; - Manufacturer nameplate data for efficiency of the existing boilers.
+- Measured efficiency prior to the project activity start; - Measured efficiency during monitoring; - Manufacturer nameplate data for efficiency of the existing boilers.

 Option B

 Assume a boiler efficiency of 100% as a conservative approach.

 Vehicle fuel use emissions factor

 If the project activity includes supply of methane for the use as vehicle fuel, the emissions factor for displaced vehicle fuel use in the baseline is calculated as follows: